 Property acquisition funds make it more feasible for public agencies and non-profit providers to quickly assemble financing and compete with private, for-profit developers when land becomes available for purchase.
 However, most affordable housing development projects will require additional public subsidies, especially in high-cost cities to ensure low income families can afford to live in the units.
 This assistance comes in after the property has been acquired and is part of the underwriting of the long term financing for the property.
 In soft or softening housing marketAlthough there is no standard industry definition, a softening market refers to any neighborhood, market area, or region that demonstrates a decline in prices or deterioration in other market conditions as evidenced by an oversupply of existing inventory or extended marketing times. (adapted from HUD)s, property acquisition funds can be a helpful way to build transformative assemblages when paired with other revitalization strategies; however, significant consideration should be given towards the need for interim property management and stewardship.

 The NYC Acquisition Fund provides bridge loans for affordable housing development in the city.
-After more than 10 years, the fund has invested more than $365 million and supported over 11,000 housing units.
+After more than 10 years, the fund has invested more than $533 million and supported over 14,000 housing units.
 The loan fund is managed by four lending partners – CSH, Enterprise, LIIF and LISC – which make lending decisions within the framework set by the fund.
-This webpage and video makes a case for why the fund is important for developing affordable housing within the New York City metropolitan region.

-Denver’s Transit Oriented Development Fund was the first of its kind created to help the city ensure that planned transit development would include affordable housing development.
+Denver, CO‘s Transit Oriented Development Fund was the first of its kind created to help the city ensure that planned transit development would include affordable housing development.
 The fund was launched in 2010 with $15 million and expanded to cover a seven-county area in 2014 with an additional $9 million.
-Enterprise manages the loan fund which has supported the development of over 1,100 affordable homes at 13 transit-accessible properties.
-Enterprise manages a similar fund, the Regional Equitable Development Initiative Fund, to encourage affordable housing along transit corridors in Seattle.
+This 2022 report from Enterprise outlines the accomplishments of the Denver TOD since 2010.
+Since its origination, the fund has allocated over $50 million towards investment in 22 properties.